Get Tech Tips

 “Isaac Newton” by paukrus is licensed under CC BY-SA 2.0

 Sir Isaac Newton was an English physicist and mathematician born in a small Lincolnshire village called Woolsthorpe in 1642.
 His father died before he was born, and his mother remarried when Newton was three years old.
-He stayed with his maternal grandparents when his mother remarried, and his grandmother taught him how to read and write.
+He stayed with his maternal grandparents thereafter, and his grandmother taught him how to read and write.

 In 1661, Newton began attending Trinity College, a constituent college of Cambridge University.
 He studied philosophy there, primarily focusing on Aristotlean logic, physics, and ethics.
 He also studied mathematics beyond his curriculum.
 However, the plague descended upon England during Newton’s university years, forcing Cambridge University to close and Newton to move back home to Woolsthorpe from 1665 to 1667.